This class action was filed on 22 January 2020.

 A member may have had an accrued default amount if they did not tell or direct their super fund how they want their super invested.

-Both are companies within the NAB Group.
+Both are companies that were formerly within the NAB Group.

 MLC Nominees Pty Limited was a registrable superannuation entity licensee and trustee of The Universal Super Scheme (TUSS) until 1 July 2016.
 Originally, MLC MasterKey Business Super and MLC MasterKey Personal Super were products within TUSS.